paulrobertlloyd/paulrobertlloyd-v3/src/_content/articles/dissertation/branding_news.markdown

 The modern building nearly all of glass provided the backdrop for all ITN's bulletins, with modifications only needed to prevent reflection and allow the set to be undisturbed by weather conditions.

-{% figure caption:"Figure 42: The clock face of Big Ben was at the start of every ITN bulletin from 1996" class:"u-abreast" %}
-{% include image.html preset="thumbnail" src="articles/dissertation/figure-42a.png" alt="Still from ITV Evening News titles, 1996" %}
-{% include image.html preset="thumbnail" src="articles/dissertation/figure-42b.png" alt="Still from ITV Evening News titles, 1996" %}
-{% include image.html preset="thumbnail" src="articles/dissertation/figure-42c.png" alt="Still from ITV Evening News titles, 1996" %}
-{% include image.html preset="thumbnail" src="articles/dissertation/figure-42d.png" alt="Still from ITV Evening News titles, 1996" %}
+{% include figure.html
+  src="articles/dissertation/figure-42a.png,articles/dissertation/figure-42b.png,articles/dissertation/figure-42c.png,articles/dissertation/figure-42d.png"
+  preset="thumbnail"
+  caption="Figure 42: Title sequence for <cite>ITN Early Evening News</cite> (ITN, 1996)"
-{% endfigure %}
+%}

-In 1999 however, news programmes on ITV, like those on Channels 4 and 5, no longer used the ITN name or branding, and used the ITV name instead -- reinforcing this brand rather than ITN's own.
+In 1999 however, news programmes on ITV, like those on Channels 4 and 5, no longer used the ITN name or branding, and used the ITV name instead -- reinforcing the channels brand rather than ITN's own.

-{% figure caption:"Figure 43: As provider of news to ITV, ITN were forced to remove all its name and branding, using a separate 'ITV News' name.
-This was to re-enforce ITV's brand further, rather than ITN's" class:"u-abreast" %}
-{% include image.html preset="thumbnail" src="articles/dissertation/figure-43a.png" alt="Still from ITV Evening News titles, 1999" %}
-{% include image.html preset="thumbnail" src="articles/dissertation/figure-43b.png" alt="Still from ITV Evening News titles, 1999" %}
-{% include image.html preset="thumbnail" src="articles/dissertation/figure-43c.png" alt="Still from ITV Evening News titles, 1999" %}
-{% include image.html preset="thumbnail" src="articles/dissertation/figure-43d.png" alt="Still from ITV Evening News titles, 1999" %}
+{% include figure.html
+  src="articles/dissertation/figure-43a.png,articles/dissertation/figure-43b.png,articles/dissertation/figure-43c.png,articles/dissertation/figure-43d.png"
+  preset="thumbnail"
+  caption="Figure 43: Title sequence for <cite>ITV Evening News</cite> (ITN, 1999)"
-{% endfigure %}
+%}

 Up until the launch of Channel 5 in 1997 and its news offering <cite>5 News</cite>, the actual presentation of news had remained much the same.
 Aimed at a younger and perhaps less news-interested audience, and with a more tabloid agenda, it was set in a bright and colourful newsroom and involved the anchor sitting on a desk rather than behind one.
 Individual reporters for different sections of news (i.e. politics and sport) had their own sections of the set in which souvenirs and mementos were set onto shelves (politics having three mugs from each of the main parties, rosettes, pictures of MPs etc. whilst sport had a football, scarves and other memorabilia).

 This was radically different to anything that had been seen on television in the UK before, and was loosely based on a news programme from Canada.
 Its title sequence had a fast pace matched by its musical score, bright colours and quick cuts between news type images.

+{% include figure.html
+  src="articles/dissertation/figure-44a.png,articles/dissertation/figure-44b.png,articles/dissertation/figure-44c.png,articles/dissertation/figure-44d.png,articles/dissertation/figure-44e.png,articles/dissertation/figure-44f.png,articles/dissertation/figure-44g.png,articles/dissertation/figure-44h.png"
+  preset="thumbnail"
-{% figure caption:"Figure 44: Channel 5's fast paced and colourful titles, as well as its presentation style, were to change the face of television news in the years to come" class:"u-abreast" %}
+  caption="Figure 44: Channel 5's fast paced and colourful titles, as well as its presentation style, were to change the face of television news in the years to come"
-{% include image.html preset="thumbnail" src="articles/dissertation/figure-44a.png" alt="Still from 5 News titles, 1997" %}
-{% include image.html preset="thumbnail" src="articles/dissertation/figure-44b.png" alt="Still from 5 News titles, 1997" %}
-{% include image.html preset="thumbnail" src="articles/dissertation/figure-44c.png" alt="Still from 5 News titles, 1997" %}
-{% include image.html preset="thumbnail" src="articles/dissertation/figure-44d.png" alt="Still from 5 News titles, 1997" %}
-{% include image.html preset="thumbnail" src="articles/dissertation/figure-44e.png" alt="Still from 5 News titles, 1997" %}
-{% include image.html preset="thumbnail" src="articles/dissertation/figure-44f.png" alt="Still from 5 News titles, 1997" %}
-{% include image.html preset="thumbnail" src="articles/dissertation/figure-44g.png" alt="Still from 5 News titles, 1997" %}
-{% include image.html preset="thumbnail" src="articles/dissertation/figure-44h.png" alt="Still from 5 News titles, 1997" %}
-{% endfigure %}
+%}

 {% include blockquote.html
   quote="Although Channel 5 News has never challenged its better established rivals in the ratings, its colourful breezy approach to explaining stories to its viewers prompted changes to Newsnight, BBC1's bulletins and Channel 4 News."